nokia/AttestationEngine/docs/STARTHERE.md

 # Nokia Attestation Engine

 This is the guide to running and using the engine.
+To start you have two optiosn

+   * bare metal
+   * docker compose

+ I recommend docker compose for sanity reasons

 ## Quick Start Installation

 To get started quickly on a bare-metal (ie: no docker etc) machine use the [Quick Start Installation](quickstart/installation.md) instructions.

-## Libraries
+### Libraries

 Installing tpm2_tools and tpm2-pytss is a good idea ... for the latter pip3 needs to do quite a bit of building work so the following should sort out most problems